testillano/h2agent/README.md

   Final value for datagram.
 Defaults to unlimited.

 [--pattern <value>]
-  Pattern to be parsed by sequence (@{seq} is replaced by sequence).
+  Pattern to build UDP datagram (reserved @{seq} is replaced by sequence number).
   Defaults to '@{seq}'.
 This parameter can occur multiple times to create a random set.
 For example, passing '--pattern foo --pattern foo --pattern bar', there is a probability of 2/3 to select 'foo' and 1/3 to select 'bar'.

 [-e|--print-each <value>]
   Print messages each specific amount (must be positive).
 Defaults to 1.